ray-project/ray/doc/source/data/batch_inference.rst

     Ray Data has no restrictions on cloud provider, ML framework, or data format.

-    Through the :ref:`Ray cluster launcher <cluster-index>`, you can start a Ray cluster on AWS, GCP, or Azure.
+    Through the :ref:`Ray cluster launcher <cluster-index>`, you can start a Ray cluster on AWS, GCP, or Azure clouds.
 You can use any ML framework of your choice, including PyTorch, HuggingFace, or Tensorflow.
 Ray Data also does not require a particular file format, and supports a :ref:`wide variety of formats <loading_data>` including CSV, Parquet, and raw images.

 .. dropdown:: Out of the box scaling